drm/java-redis-client/README.md

 ```

 You will have to do some casting yourself in case of List responses.
 The
-reasoning here is that you know what data to expect so you're responsible for
+reasoning here is that you know what data to expect, so you're responsible for
 applying the correct casts in the correct context.

 Refer to the Redis documentation for the return types of all calls and